 Flow is one of the main things in rapping and sometimes the beat asks you to change the pattern you’ve been using through the song.
-Sometimes you need to go a little bit faster (like that girl ask kanye west in the slow jams song lol) Well, if you haven’t developed the “Fast Spitta Flow” here is one easy solution.
+Sometimes you need to go a little bit faster.
+Well, if you haven’t developed the “Fast Spitta Flow” here is one easy solution.

 Here’s a web page full of tongue twisters.
 Try it, it’s fun!
 Some of them are nearly impossible to say.
 For example: